mozilla-services/heka/docs/source/developing/plugin.rst

 that plugin's `Deliver()` method, passing in the `PipelinePack`.

-To generate new messages, your filter must call `PluginHelper.PipelinePack(loopCount int)`.
-The `loopCount` value to be passed in should be obtained from the `loopCount` value on the `PipelinePack` that you're already holding, or zero, if the new message is being triggered by a timed ticker instead of an incoming message.
+To generate new messages, your filter must call `PluginHelper.PipelinePack(msgLoopCount int)`.
+The `msgloopCount` value to be passed in should be obtained from the `MsgLoopCount` value on the `PipelinePack` that you're already holding, or possibly zero if the new message is being triggered by a timed ticker instead of an incoming message.
 The `PipelinePack` method will either return a pack ready for you to populate or `nil` if the loop count is greater than the configured maximum value, as a safeguard against inadvertently creating infinite message loops.

-Once you've acquired a `PipelinePack`, you can populate its `Message` object and then pass the pack along to either a specific plugin (or plugins) as above, or you can pass it to the message router.
-TODO: HOW DO YOU DO THIS?
+Once a `PipelinePack` has been obtained, a filter plugin can populate its `Message` object.
+The pack can then be passed along to a specific plugin (or plugins) as above.
+Alternatively, the pack can be injected into the Heka message router queue, where it will be checked against all plugin message matchers, by passing it to the `FilterRunner.Inject(pack *PipelinePack)` method.
+Note that, again as a precaution against message looping, a plugin will not be allowed to inject a message which would get a positive response from that plugin's own matcher.

 Sometimes a filter will take a specific action triggered by a single incoming message.
 There are many cases, however, when a filter is merely collecting or